Esnola/oxygen/infinite_scroll_to_oxy_posts.md

 You can refer to the author library for more advanced feautures if you need so: https://infinite-scroll.com

 Step 0
-Add the infinite scroll JS library to your page
+Install the infinite scroll JS library to your page
 - See install documentation: https://infinite-scroll.com/#install
 - The best way to add external js with Oxygen is with a custom pugin.
     - https://oxygenbuilder.com/documentation/code/alternatives-to-functions-php/